We have information you must know before you buy the Land Cruiser.

 The JBL audio system does not produce perfect surround sound but, with 14 speakers, it fills the cabin well.
 The head unit is a Pioneer item, and the system is MP3 and WMA compatible.
-With the optional navigation system, which we had on our test unit, the audio system is controlled via the eight-inch navigation touch screen.
-We're familiar with the way the audio and HVAC controls work with Toyota navigation systems but, even if we weren't, the touch-screen arrangement seems reasonably intuitive.
+The audio system is controlled via the eight-inch navigation touch screen.
+We found the navigation and climate controls on the touch-screen intuitive.
 Almost every menu is accessible with one or two touches and there are no joy-stick controls that require push-and-turn sequences.
-Our only beef with the navigation system is that Toyota does not permit changing a route or any other input while the vehicle is being driven; you have to pull over, bring it to a stop and put the gear selector in Park.
-The optional nine-inch LCD rear-seat entertainment system plays DVDs and has audio/video jacks for video games.
+Toyota does not permit changing a route or any other input while the vehicle is being driven, so you have to pull over, bring it to a stop and put the gear selector in Park to work the navi.
+The nine-inch LCD rear-seat entertainment system plays DVDs and has audio/video jacks for video games.

 Press the start button and the gauges light up, needles bounce once, the steering wheel and mirrors return to previously-set positions, and the V8 quietly hums to life.
 A gentle but insistent chime prompts seat-belt use.

 Find Reverse, and the back-up camera displays on the navigation screen what's behind you.
 It's a welcome option, helping to make this SUV easier to park and safer for kids to play around.